Back to Blog

 Prototypes are objects which you can use to construct a variety of objects through cloning.
 For example, say you made a car and now want to make a trail of cars behind it based on the original car.
 Each car would have its own properties but would be a copy of the original object, the prototype.
 Then, when the other object is removed or changes, the clone can live on and have the original values you gave it.

-If this information is hard to remember, try this Memrise course by Spiritbone.
-You could also try studying a book for your language of choice.
-I recommend Advanced AS3 with Design Patterns.
-I bought the 2007 edition of the book by Joey Lott a while ago and loved it.
-The 2011 edition seems to be by a different author, so you may not get the same knowledge, but judging from the preview on Amazon, the 2011 book is actually better organized and easier to understand.
-I hope this article helps you in some small way to understand design patterns.
+Everyone learns in their own way, usually through hands-on experience.
+You could try studying a book for your language of choice.
+I recommend Advanced AS3 with Design Patterns if you use ActionScript, which is admittedly a dying language, but a lot of what's learned in this book transfers well to other languages.
+I bought the 2007 edition of the book by Joey Lott a while ago and loved it and I still have the book as a reminder of where I got started.
+The 2011 edition seems to be by a different author, so you may not get the exact same insights, but judging from the preview on Amazon, the 2011 book is actually better organized and easier to understand.
+I hope this article helps you in some small way to understand basic design patterns.